3D&AR

 Location-based AR superimposes 3D virtual objects in the physical space according to where the user is located.
 This technology reads the location data of smart devices using sensors like the camera, GPS, compass, and accelerometer.

 Location-based AR can be used for many purposes.
-For instance, tourists can point their phones at monuments to receive interesting information about their history.
-Those in the construction industry can use it to see what a building is supposed to look like before it’s complete and examine it from all angles.
-The pioneering AR game Pokémon GO, which got people out on the streets to catch as many digital creatures as possible, was an early demonstration of the power of this kind of tech.
+Tourists can point their phones at monuments to receive enhanced information about the history behind the landmark.
+Construction workers can use AR to see what a building is supposed to look like before it’s complete and examine it from all angles.
+The pioneering AR game Pokémon GO, which brought users onto the streets to catch as many digital creatures as possible, was an early demonstration of the power of this kind of tech.

 2. Projection-based AR

 Projection-based AR renders virtual 3D objects within a user’s physical space.
-While location-based AR can intuitively track and predict a user’s movements and read his or her current location in real-time, projection-based AR is only applicable in a specific location
+While location-based AR can intuitively track and predict a user’s movements and read their current location in real-time, projection-based AR is only applicable in a specific location.

 3. Overlay AR

-As the name suggests, overlay AR is used to overlay a virtual image onto a physical object in the real world.
-It can provide multiple views of an object and can provide users with additional relevant information about that object.
+As the name suggests, overlay AR is used to overlay a virtual image onto a physical space in the real world.
+It enables users to rotate, zoom, and view objects from any angle, and can provide users with additional digital content about that object.

 4. Contour-based AR